Larkwrighter/larkwrighter.github.io/_posts/2019-05-01-the-insect.md

 ---

 <b>The Insect</b> is a short game about climate change, habitat renewal, and crawling on cadavers.
-The piece blends interactive fiction with exploration game mecahnics.
+The piece blends interactive fiction with exploration game mechanics.

-Set in the near-future, players take control of a small insect tasked with restoring an environment wrought uninhabitable by a terrible man-made destruction. he game focuses on the themes of habitat renewal, sustainability, and biodiversity, and poses the question: what comes after mankind?
+Set in the near-future, players take control of a small insect tasked with restoring an environment wrought uninhabitable by a terrible man-made destruction.
+The game focuses on the themes of habitat renewal, sustainability, and biodiversity, and poses the question 'what comes after mankind?'
+The game seeks to highlight the symbiotic relationship between humanity and the natural world, whilst also offering a hopeful message about recovery from man-made climate emergencies.

 The Insect was including in the Bitsy Garden installation at <a href="https://www.playtopia.co.za/" target="_blank">Playtopia festival 2019</a>.